sguiderk/fincompare/README.md

 * React, JSX, es2015, boilerplate and Flow syntax support.
 * Language extras beyond es2015 like the object spread operator.
 * Auto prefixed CSS, so you don’t need -webkit- or other prefixes.
-* preprocessor scripting language Sass
+* preprocessor scripting language Sass.
 * A fast-interactive unit test runner with built-in support for coverage reporting with Jest and Enzyme.
 * A live development server that warns about common mistakes.

-## Component app
+## Components app
-The app has 6 components Header, Content, SectionListRace ,SectionSeason , loading and footer
+The app has 6 components Header, Content, SectionListRace ,SectionSeason , loading and footer:
-* header component gets the header
+* Header component gets the header.
-* content component gets the content
+* Content component gets the content.
-* SectionSeason component gets the select list contains the season from 2005 until 2015
+* SectionSeason component gets the select list contains the season from 2005 until 2015.
-* SectionListRace component get the list of races ( raceName,url, date , Circuit.circuitName, Circuit.url )  uses and drivers (  givenName,familyName,url ,dateOfBirth ,nationality )  Ergast API in format json
+* SectionListRace component get the list of races ( raceName,url, date , Circuit.circuitName, Circuit.url )  uses and drivers (  givenName,familyName,url ,dateOfBirth ,nationality )  Ergast API in format json.
-* Loading component get animation loading while the sectionListRace load data
+* Loading component get animation loading while the sectionListRace load data.
 * Footer  component get the footer content

-## Screen shot and demonstration of this app
+## Screenshot and demonstration of this app

 ![](https://i.imgur.com/L1yb1hal.png)